isomerpages/moe-sgs/_students/Student Handbook/CO CURRICULAR ACTIVITIES and Physical Education.md

 ---
 Rationale of CCA in School

-CCA plays a key role in the holistic development of our students.
+<p style="text-align: justify;"> CCA plays a key role in the holistic development of our students.
 Well-organised and implemented, they will fuel in the individual a life-long love for a particular activity, skill or interest.
-This will subsequently help the individual to lead a balanced life in adulthood.
+This will subsequently help the individual to lead a balanced life in adulthood. </p>

-CCA emphasises social interaction but each CCA has its specific objectives.
+<p style="text-align: justify;"> CCA emphasises social interaction but each CCA has its specific objectives.
 Sports develop robustness, fair play and team spirit in students.
 The performing arts instill in students a sense of graciousness and an appreciation for the rich culture and heritage of a multi-racial society.
 Uniformed group activities aim to make leaders out of students as they learn to work together building their social skills.
-Besides inculcating values, CCA also imbues in our students an entrepreneurial spirit, a risk-taking attitude and an appreciation for the aesthetics, all of which are necessary for the holistic development of an individual.
+Besides inculcating values, CCA also imbues in our students an entrepreneurial spirit, a risk-taking attitude and an appreciation for the aesthetics, all of which are necessary for the holistic development of an individual. </p>

-Good performance and participation in CCA will be considered when students apply for certain enrichment programmes, such as overseas trips.
+<p style="text-align: justify;"> Good performance and participation in CCA will be considered when students apply for certain enrichment programmes, such as overseas trips. </p>

 CCAs in SGS for 2019 (Note that CCA offers are subject to change)